Tandem skydiver freefalling above the Great Barrier Reef from Cairns — turquoise reef and coral cays visible below

 Can I bring my phone or camera on the jump?

 Why personal cameras aren't allowed during freefall: At 200 km/h, an unsecured phone or camera becomes a projectile.
 Drop it during freefall and it can strike your instructor, damage equipment, and represents an uncontrolled projectile above a populated area.
-Even wrist-mounted action cameras on first-time students are not permitted — operating a camera while learning to skydive compromises the student's focus on body position and the instructor's safety responsibility.
+Even wrist-mounted action cameras on first-time students aren't permitted — operating a camera while learning to skydive compromises the student's focus on body position and the instructor's safety responsibility.

-What IS allowed:
+What is allowed:

 • Glasses/contacts as covered above